 When God comes to judge, and He’s the only One that’s worthy, He’s not going to be comparing us with each other, but with Himself, with His perfect standard.
 (Mt 5:48) And He’s so far above us it isn’t funny.
 (Is 55:9)

 As we esteem others better than ourselves we acknowledge that we don’t know enough to be comparing, and that even if we did it wouldn’t matter; we’re all hopeless when it comes to measuring up.
-Without Christ we’d be facing the indignation of the Lord alone.
+On our very best day, we’re absolutely nothing.
+(Ps 39:5) Without Christ we’d be facing the indignation of the Lord alone.
 There’s no more dreadful place to be.
 We should be feeling compassion for God’s enemies (Php 3:18-19), not contempt.